Last Will and Testament UK

-A last will and testament records your wishes regarding who should receive money and belongings from your estate after your death.
+A last will and testament is a legal document used in the UK to record your wishes regarding who should receive money and belongings from your estate after your death.
 It also notes who will act on your behalf for administering the will, known as executors, and can include details of who will take care of any dependents such as young children.

 Why should I have a last will and testament?

 If you don’t have a valid will, you have lost the opportunity to choose who will be legally valid to receive money or other assets from you.
 The term “intestate” is used to refer to the situation when someone dies without writing a will.
 It means that the rules of intestacy have to be applied and legally your estate must be distributed in accordance with these laws.
 This can mean that loved ones to whom you intended to leave money or property actually end up with nothing.

 A will is particularly important for people who are in a relationship but are not married or in a civil partnership.
 If there is no will, a person may find they receive nothing from the estate of their partner.
 If you are co-habiting partners and the property is in one name only, the partner who does not own the property could end up homeless if they outlive the property owner.
 Simply drawing up a lasting will and testament will ensure that such a risk is avoided.

 Many people put off preparing a will, thinking that it is not yet relevant to them and something to do in later life.
 In fact, you should look into having a will written as soon as you own significant assets such as property or sizeable investments, or when you have started a family.

 How can I ensure my children are taken care of?

 A last will and testament can include details of your nominated guardians – people who have agreed to take care of your children if the worst should happen to you while your children are still below the age of 18.
 Providing there is no one else with parental responsibility for your children, the appointed guardians will take on this role, looking after them and making decisions relating to their welfare and upbringing, education, etc.